d-xo/cav-hevm-artifact/README.md

 **source code**

 - Source code for `hevm` is availalbe in the artifact at `/root/hevm`.
-TODO: which parts are most relevent?

 ## Reusable badge